simonlfc/MONACO/README.md

 MONACO
 ==========

-Modern Warfare 2 +10 bolts-only sniper mod featuring weapons from the newest Call of Duty games only.
++10 bolts-only sniper mod featuring weapons from the newest Call of Duty games only.

+Currently IW4x only but it's probably pretty straightforward to port it to Plutonium IW5.

 ### Sniper Rifles